-A native of Warrington, Pa., Rear Admiral Kibben entered active duty in the U.S. Navy in 1986 following studies for a bachelor’s degree from Goucher College in Towson, Md.
-She received both her Masters of Divinity and her Doctorate of Ministry from Princeton Theological Seminary, Princeton, N.J.
-She holds a Masters degree in National Security and Strategic Studies from the Naval War College.
-Kibben was a senior fellow at the United States Institute of Peace.
+Rear Adm.
+Margaret Kibben is a native of Warrington, Pennsylvania, entered active duty in 1986 through the Navy’s Theological Student Program.
+She earned a Bachelor of Arts from Goucher College, Towson, Maryland and Master of Divinity and Doctor of Ministry from Princeton Theological Seminary, Princeton, New Jersey, and a Master’s in National Security and Strategic Studies from the Naval War College, Newport, Rhode Island.
+Kibben served as a senior fellow, United States Institute of Peace, Washington, D.C.

-Kibben’s Marine Corps assignments have included Marine Corps Base Quantico, Va., where she served with Headquarters and Service Battalion, Security Battalion, the Brig, Marine Corps Air Facility and the president’s Helicopter Squadron, HMX-1.
-She also served with the Marines of Second Force Service Support Group Camp Lejeune, N.C., making deployments to both Turkey and Norway.
+With the U.S. Marine Corps, Kibben served at Marine Corps Base Quantico, Virginia; as chaplain to Headquarters and Service Battalion, Security Battalion, the Brig, Marine Corps Air Facility and HMX-1.
+She also served with the Marines of Second Force Service Support Group Camp Lejeune, North Carolina, deploying to Turkey and Norway.
 Later she was assigned to the Marine Corps Combat Development Command in Quantico as the doctrine writer for Religious Ministry.

-Most recently, Kibben was detailed to the Office of the Chief of Navy Chaplains, first serving as the director for Force Structure and Community Management and subsequently as the executive assistant to the chief of Navy Chaplains.
+Kibben’s service in the Office of the Chief of Chaplains included assignments as the director for Force Structure and Community Management and as the executive assistant to the Chief of Chaplains.

-Her personal awards include the Legion of Merit, the Bronze Star, the Meritorious Service Medal with two gold stars, and the Navy Commendation Medal with three gold stars.
+Kibben’s personal awards include the Distinguished Service Medal, Legion of Merit (two awards), Bronze Star, Meritorious Service Medal (three awards), and Navy Commendation Medal (three awards).